zeyus/cds-visual-exam/assignment_3/README.md

 ### Prerequisites

 - Install the required packages using `pip install -r requirements.txt`
-- Download the dataset from [Kaggle](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset), unzip and save it to `data/`
+- Download the dataset from [Kaggle](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset), unzip and save it to `data/` either manually, or by doing the following:
-- - Get your kaggle API token from [here](https://www.kaggle.com/settings) and save it to `~/.kaggle/kaggle.json`
+  - Get your kaggle API token from [here](https://www.kaggle.com/settings) and save it to `~/.kaggle/kaggle.json`
-- - Run `python src/cnn.py --download` to download the dataset
+  - Run `python src/cnn.py --download` to download the dataset

 ## Usage